 Dynamic Delivery Authorization System for Cryptographic Payments (pat. pend.)

-Payment21® has filed a utility patent application with the United States Patent and Trademark Office for its “Dynamic Delivery Authorization for Cryptographic Payments.”
+The utility patent application of Payment21® with the United States Patent and Trademark Office for its “Dynamic Delivery Authorization for Cryptographic Payments got published in May 2017 (updated February 2019).
 The system described in the patent application enables Bitcoin processors and merchants to control both delivery authorizations and default risk.
 The innovation mitigates losses that might occur due to incorrect approval for delivery of goods and services.
 Our company’s invention allows users to issue delivery authorizations incrementally by controlling the particular clearing and settlement mechanisms of Bitcoin payments.